dennismwaniki67/awards/README.md

     postgresql - PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
     Versioning
     version 1.0.0
+## Bugs

+    If you encounter any bugs, email me on dennismwaniki67@gmail.com.
+If you would like to add some changes, please feel free to fork the project and make a pull request.

+## Authors

+DENNIS MWANIKI

+## License

+This project is licensed under the MIT License

+## Acknowledgments

+Moringa School